-If someone has a heat stroke, follow these steps:
+If someone has a heatstroke, follow these steps:

-Go to the nearest A&E or call an ambulance immediately.

-Someone should accompany the person until help arrives.

-Move the person to a cooler area and remove any extra clothing.
+- 1. Go to the nearest A&E or call an ambulance immediately. - 2.
+Someone should accompany the person until help arrives. - 3.
+Move the person to a cooler area and remove any extra clothing. - 4.
 Cool the person with a cold water or ice bath.

-Place cold, wet cloths on the neck, underarms and groin or soak clothing in cool water.

-Use a fan to circulate cool air around.
+Place cold, wet cloths on the neck, underarms and groin or soak clothing in cool water. - 5.
+Use a fan to circulate cool air.

-Heat stroke can be fatal if treatment is delayed.
-Children, older people and those with chronic health conditions are at more risk of heat stroke or heat exhaustion.
+Heatstroke can be fatal if treatment is delayed.
+Children, older people and those with chronic health conditions are at higher risk of heatstroke or heat exhaustion.